zebeeb/MTD-R/Docs/setup plans/error handling.md

 We'll implement a basic error boundary component to prevent the entire app from crashing when an error occurs in a component.
 - Create a basic placeholder error boundary file with minimal functionality
-- Implement actual error boundaries when we start building real UI components
-- Enhance error boundaries as we add more complex features

 This component is important for maintaining app stability and providing a better user experience.